 - If multiple UCARP/VRRP failover pairs are present in the same network, you must adjust the VHID to be unique.

 That last point requires further explanation.
 The VHID is a number that is sent along in the heartbeat signal that goes onto the local network.
 The secondary node monitors this heartbeat signal.
 If there are multiple UCARP/VRRP systems online at the same time in the same network, multiple such heartbeat signals can be seen.
-To know which one the secondary node has to deal with, the heartbeat signal has a unique number.
+To know which one the secondary node has to monitor, the heartbeat signal is given a unique identifier number.
 By default on an Access Server failover pair setup this number is 94.
 You can adjust the VHID on the command line to ensure that each failover pair running in the same LAN network recognizes its partner node properly.

 First steps in setting up the primary node